SYMBEYOND/symb/README.md

 # This project is in the making

+# **Symb requires stewardship.
+No implementation or derivative is considered authentic unless aligned with the Symb Invocation Principles outlined in the forthcoming specification.

 # ⛩️ Symb :: A Symbolic Invocation Layer

 **Symb** is not a shell.
 It is not an operating system.
 It is not a command-line utility.